jump to navigation

 “We cannot erase history, as painful as it may be, but we can certainly discuss history with each other and determine together what we value and what we feel is appropriate to memorialize.
 In this period of awakening for our City, State, and country, we should be listening more to each other and building a more just City and a better America.”

-– Press Statement from Wilmington, Delaware Mayor Mike Purzycki regarding removal of statues and the related “overdue discussion”
+– quoted from the Press Statement from Wilmington, Delaware Mayor Mike Purzycki regarding removal of statues and the related “overdue discussion”

 Some of the historical context is included in the story above.
 Here’s a little more, and this is the part that directly relates to why the Wilmington statue was taken down.

 Caesar Rodney was born in 1728, on family’s farm, “Poplar Grove” (now known as “Byfield”) on St. Jones Neck in East Dover Hundred, Kent County, Delaware.
 Both sides of his family were fairly prominent and Byfield was a successful 800-acre farm.
-It was successful, even described as “prosperous” farm that sold wheat and barley.
-Needless to say, there were slaves.
-At some point the farm expanded to 1,000 acres with at least 200 slaves.
+It was a successful, even described as “prosperous,” farm that sold wheat and barley.
+Needless to say, there were enslaved people.
+At some point the farm expanded to 1,000 acres with at least 200 enslaved people.
 Caesar Rodney, named for his father, was the oldest of 8.
-His father died when he was 17 and while he “officially” became head of the household, he was also placed under a guardianship by the Delaware Orphan’s Court.
+His father died (when Rodney was 17) and while he “officially” became head of the household, he was also placed under a guardianship by the Delaware Orphan’s Court.

 There was some debate about slavery in Delaware in 1767 (when Rodney was 39).
-While records indicate that he was on the side that wanted to end or limit slavery, a closer look implies that such a decision might have been in his family’s best financial interest.
-Caesar Rodney was 48 when he made that famous trek to Philadelphia – now, clearly and legally, a slave owner.
-While I am not sure when he made the provision, his last will and testament included provisions for the education of his nephew and instructions to free all of his slaves when he died, “or shortly thereafter.”
+While records indicate that he was on the side that wanted to end or limit slavery, a closer look implies that such a decision might not have been in his family’s best financial interest.
+Caesar Rodney was 48 when he made that famous trek to Philadelphia.
+In 1776, he was clearly and legally a slave owner.
+While I am not sure when he made the provision, his last will and testament included provisions for the education of his nephew and instructions to free all of his “slaves” when he died, “or shortly thereafter.”

 “I arrived in Congress (tho detained by thunder and rain) time enough to give my voice in the matter of independence… We have now got through the whole of the declaration and ordered it to be printed so that you will soon have the pleasure of seeing it.”